Paul-Jeon-Sion/Paul/README.md

-- 👋 Hi, I’m @sgs
+- 👋 Hi, I’m @Paul
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning APCS A
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on Java
-- 📫 How to reach me by discord

 <!---
 SGS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.